Jerry Garcia: Relocation and band beginnings

 Garcia stole his mother's car in 1960 and was given the option of joining the U.S. Army in lieu of prison.
 He received basic training at Fort Ord.
 After training, he was transferred to Fort Winfield Scott in the Presidio of San Francisco.
 Garcia spent most of his time in the army at his leisure, missing roll call and accruing many counts of being AWOL.
 As a result, Garcia was given a general discharge on December 14, 1960.

 In January 1961, Garcia drove to East Palo Alto to see Laird Grant, an old friend from middle school.
 He had purchased a 1950 Cadillac sedan from a cook in the army, which barely made it to Grant's residence before it broke down.
 Garcia spent the next few weeks sleeping where friends would allow, eventually using his car as a home.
 Through Grant, Garcia met Dave McQueen in February, who, after hearing Garcia perform some blues music, introduced him to local people and to the Chateau, a rooming house located near Stanford University which was then a popular hangout.

-On February 20, 1961, Garcia got into a car with Paul Speegle, a sixteen-year-old artist and acquaintance of Garcia; Lee Adams, the house manager of the Chateau and driver of the car; and Alan Trist, a companion of theirs.
+On February 20, 1961, Garcia got into a car with Lee Adams, the house manager of the Chateau and driver; Paul Speegle, a sixteen-year-old artist and acquaintance of Garcia; and Alan Trist, a companion of theirs.
 After speeding past the Palo Alto Veterans Hospital, the driver encountered a curve and, speeding around 90 mph, crashed into the guard rail, sending the car rolling turbulently.
-Garcia was hurled through the windshield of the car into a nearby field with such force that he was literally dislodged from his shoes and later unable to recall the ejection.
+Garcia was hurled through the windshield of the car into a nearby field with such force that he came out of his shoes and had no memory of the ejection.
 Lee Adams, the driver, and Alan Trist, who was seated in the back, were thrown from the car as well, resulting in abdominal injuries and a spine fracture, respectively.
 Garcia escaped with a broken collarbone, while Speegle, still in the car, was fatally injured.